orion3dgames/myExpenses/README.md

 - Login / Register via Firebase AUTH
 - Basic Navigation
 - Translate Integrated (English / French atm, but you can add many more.)
+- Creating houses, Joining houses, Quitting Houses is now more or less functional
 - Lot's more to come

 ## Installing